 For decades, the inadequacy of the Gaussian model was apparent.
 But direct improvement, through introduction of constraints on the Fourier phases, turned out to be quite difficult.
 Relationships between phase components are not easily measured, in part because of the difficulty of working with joint statistics of circular variables, and in part because the dependencies between phases of different frequencies do not seem to be well captured by a model that is localized in frequency.
 A breakthrough occurred in the 1980s, when a number of authors began to describe more direct indications of non-Gaussian behaviors in images.
 Specifically, a multidimensional Gaussian statistical model has the property that all conditional or marginal densities must also be Gaussian.
-But these authors noted that histograms of bandpass-filtered natural images were highly non-Gaussian [9, 18, 13, 31, 58].
-These marginals tend to be much more sharply peaked at zero, with more extensive tails, when compared with a Gaussian of the same variance.
+But these authors noted that histograms of bandpass-filtered natural images were highly non-Gaussian [9, 18, 14, 31, 56].
+Specifically, their marginals tend to be much more sharply peaked at zero, with more extensive tails, when compared with a Gaussian of the same variance.
 As an example, Fig. 4 shows histograms of three images, filtered with a Gabor function (a Gaussian-windowed sinuosoidal grating).
 The intuitive reason for this behavior is that images typically contain smooth regions, punctuated by localized "features" such as lines, edges or corners.
-The smooth regions lead to small filter responses that generate the sharp peak at zero, and the localized features produce large-amplitude responses that generate the extensive tails.
+The smooth regions lead to small filter responses that generate the sharp peak at zero, and the localized features produce largeamplitude responses that generate the extensive tails.

-This basic behavior holds for essentially any bandpass filter, whether it is non-directional (center-surround), or oriented, but some filters lead to responses that are more
+This basic behavior holds for essentially any zeromean local filter, whether it is non-directional (centersurround), or oriented, but some filters lead to responses

 Fig. 4.
-Log histograms of a single wavelet subband of four example images (see Fig. 1 for image description).
+Log histograms of bandpass (Gabor) filter responses of four example images (see Fig. 1 for image description).
 For each histogram, tails are truncated so as to show 99.8% of the distribution.
-Also shown (dashed lines) are fitted model densities corresponding to equation (3).
-Text indicates the maximum-likelihood value of p used for the fitted model density, and the relative entropy (Kullback-Leibler divergence) of the model and histogram, as a fraction of the total entropy of the histogram.
+Also shown (dashed lines) are fitted generalized Gaussian densities, as specified by equation (3).
+Text indicates the maximum-likelihood value of p of the fitted model density, and the relative entropy (Kullback-Leibler divergence) of the model and histogram, as a fraction of the total entropy of the histogram.

-non-Gaussian than others.
-By the mid 1990s, a number of authors had developed methods of optimizing a basis of filters in order to to maximize the non-Gaussianity of the responses [e.g., 36, 4].
+that are more non-Gaussian than others.
+By the mid 1990s, a number of authors had developed methods of optimizing a basis of filters in order to to maximize the non-Gaussianity of the responses [e.g., 35, 5].
 Often these methods operate by optimizing a higher-order statistic such as kurtosis (the fourth moment divided by the squared variance).
 The resulting basis sets contain oriented filters of different sizes with frequency bandwidths of roughly one octave.
 Figure 5 shows an example basis set, obtained by optimizing kurtosis of the marginal responses to an ensemble of $12 \times 12$ pixel blocks drawn from a large ensemble of natural images.
-In parallel with these statistical developments, authors from a variety of communities were developing multi-scale orthonormal bases for signal and image analysis, now generically known as "wavelets" (see chapter 4.2 in this volume).
+In parallel with these statistical developments, authors from a variety of communities were developing multi-scale orthonormal bases for signal and image analysis, now generically known as "wavelets" (see chapter \\\ in this book).
 These provide a good approximation to optimized bases such as that shown in Fig. 5.